What is the module schedule?

 Modules for Statistical Genetics (SISG), Big Data (SISBID), and Infectious Diseases (SISMID) run 2.5 days (15 hours), either:

 8:30 a.m.-5 p.m.
 Monday; 8:30 a.m. -5 p.m., Tuesday, and 8:30 a.m. - Noon, Wednesday OR

 1:30-5 p.m., Wednesday; 8:30 a.m. – 5 p.m., Thursday, and 8:30 a.m. – 5 p.m., Friday

-Modules for Clinical Research (SISCR) are one-day courses that run 8:30 a.m. – 5 p.m.
-EXCEPT for Module 3: Modern Statistical Learning Methods for Observational Biomedical Data which is a two-day course.
+Modules for Clinical & Epidemiological Research (SISCER) are one- and two-day courses that run 8:30 a.m. – 5 p.m.

 Are any prerequisites needed in order to participate in a module?